 These last broad normative efforts made by the Royal Spanish Academy have decreased our own function to a certain extent, though our function was never to set the standard but to inform.
 In this we remain constant: we continue to inform our readers as to the most important novelties and changes in both Spanish and English.

 As mentioned, until recently, Glosas, in both its earlier paper and now in its electronic formats, was published under the Translation Commission, which was presided over by Joaquín Segura, who is unfortunately no longer with us and who, because of serious health issues, had to step down as director in 2014.
 He died in August 2015.

-Thereafter, the members of the ANLE Board of Directors, upon extensive consultation and deliberation, arrived at the conclusion that it was expedient that the publication become independent of the Commission given that the primary objective of Glosas should be the publication of articles and reviews about the Spanish language in and of the United States, without excluding, of course, those works that address issues and peculiarities related to translation.
+Thereafter, the members of the ANLE Board of Directors, upon extensive consultation and deliberation, arrived at the conclusion that it was expedient that the publication become independent of the Commission given that the primary objective of Glosas should be the publication of essays, articles and reviews about the Spanish language in and of the United States, bilingualism and / or diglossia in the United States, the varieties of the Spanish language, without excluding, of course, those works that address issues and peculiarities related to translation.

 In July of 2014, Silvia Betti, a corresponding member of the ANLE and an expert in the matter of Spanish in and of the United States, was elected by unanimous vote to step in as director of Glosas.

 Until then, Glosas was a quarterly publication.
 Since December 6th, 2014, Glosas has been published under the new leadership.
-Starting with second issue of volume 9, March 2017, Glosas has been published every six months.
+Starting with second issue of volume 9, March 2017, Glosas has been published every six months, in March and September.